ellacalder/seng365-server/README.md

 # SENG365 Assignment 1 API Server (Film Festival)

-Assignment for SENG365 at Univeristy of Canterbury.
+Assignment for SENG365 at University of Canterbury.

 ## Running locally